Alkalihalobacillus clausii

-Alkalihalobacillus clausii or its old scientific name Bacillus clausii is a rod-shaped, motile, and spore-forming bacterium that lives in the soil but is also a natural microflora of the mammalian gastrointestinal tract.
+Alkalihalobacillus clausii (synonym Bacillus clausii) is a Gram-positive, rod-shaped, motile, and spore-forming bacterium that lives in the soil but is also a natural microbiota of the mammalian gastrointestinal tract.
 It is classified as probiotic microorganism that maintains a symbiotic relationship with the host organism.
 It is currently being studied in relation to respiratory infections and some gastrointestinal disorders.
-Bacillus clausii has been found to produce antimicrobial substances that are active against gram-positive bacteria including Staphylococcus aureus, Enterococcus faecium and Clostridium difficile.
-It is sold as an anti-diarrhoea and under the brand name Erceflora by Sanofi.
+Alkalihalobacillus clausii has been found to produce antimicrobial substances that are active against gram-positive bacteria including Staphylococcus aureus, Enterococcus faecium and Clostridioides difficile.
+It is used widely as a probiotic in gastrointestinal conditions to maintain gut health, and is therefore considered a good bacterium.
+Generally considered safe, Alkalihalobacillus clausii can sometimes cause infections, especially in patients with impaired immunity.
+Immunocompromised individuals, such as patients with cancer, organ transplants, central venous catheters, or prolonged hospitalization, may develop bacteraemia.
+Newborn babies and young children are also at risk because of their immature immune systems.
+It is sold as an Antidiarrheal under the brand name Erceflora by Sanofi.